 - The careful driver is constantly on the lookout for areas that might induce skidding, such as unexpected ice patches or piles of wet leaves often found in shady areas or on overpasses.
-Keep in mind that wet ice, warmed by the sun, is more treacherous than “cold” ice.
+Keep in mind that wet ice warmed by the sun is more treacherous than “cold” ice.

 - Above all, the expert driver knows that a safe stop on icy or snow-packed roads is a tricky maneuver that requires skill and good judgment.
 First of all, anticipate stops.
 Slow down gradually, well ahead of intersections, conscious of the fact that approaches to stopping places are apt to be polished and slick because of stopping and starting traffic.

 - Because accidents are common in winter, a careful driver makes a double allowance for the sake of safety.
 First, drive on slippery roads at reduced speed.
-Secondly, increase following distance behind the vehicle ahead.
+Second, increase following distance behind the vehicle ahead.
 This gives an extra space cushion for safe stopping in case there is trouble.

 - Traction, as every driver probably knows, may be the difference between winter and summer driving.
 Drivers should learn how to get the best possible traction when the roadway is slippery.

 - When you drive into deep snow, you may find that stepping on the gas only provides a spinning of the wheels, with little, if any, forward movement.
-In such cases, one should avoid over-powering.
+In such cases, one should avoid overpowering.
 A light foot on the gas pedal and a high gear is preferable.